Back to news

 The Risk-Based Framework

-The AI Act sorts systems into four risk tiers: minimal, limited, high, and unacceptable (EU AI Act high-level summary).
+The AI Act sorts systems into four risk tiers: minimal, limited, high, and unacceptable (EU AI Act high-level summary (opens in a new tab)).

 Minimal risk covers spam filters, recommendation systems users can override, and simple chatbots.
 These carry no specific obligations beyond general transparency.
 If you are running a basic FAQ bot or a content recommender with a clear opt-out, your burden is light.